Named storms are a common occurrence in the UK, especially in the winter. But how can you protect your home from the storms?

-Thousands of homes across Scotland and Northern Ireland were left without electricity in the final few days of January 2016, but every year there seems to be even more is in store for the rest of the UK, with storm after innocently-named storm (who could ever hate the name Henry?) hitting our isles, how can you protect your home from storms?
+Thousands of homes across Scotland and Northern Ireland were left without electricity in the final few days of January 2016, but every year there seems to be even more is in store for the rest of the UK.
+With storm after innocently-named storm (who could ever hate the name Henry?) hitting our isles, how can you protect your home from storms?

-Homeowners should therefore be taking action now to prepare their home for the bad weather, and with our Home Emergency Cover policy available for just £79 a year, we can’t think of many better ways to ensure your peace of mind this stormy season.
+Homeowners should be taking action now to prepare their home for the bad weather all year through.
+Our Home Emergency Cover policy is available for just £91.25 a year – and we can’t think of many better ways to ensure your peace of mind this stormy season.

-Read on to find out how Home Emergency Cover can help you protect your home today.
+Read on to find out how Home Emergency Cover can help you protect your home from storms today.

 Which areas of your home need protecting in stormy weather?

 Heavy rainfall can cause significant damage to your home if everything isn’t sealed up and ship-shape.
 This makes the roof a particularly important area of the home to insure, and this is where Home Emergency Cover can help.
-It provides cover for any damage you experience to your roof that’s likely to affect the inside of your home, which is quite possible considering the wet and windy conditions many of us have in-store.
+It provides cover for any damage you experience to your roof that’s likely to affect the inside of your home.
+This is quite possible considering the wet and windy conditions that the UK faces every winter.

 Roofs come in many types, shapes and sizes, which can cause an issue with many insurance companies.
 Flat roofs, for example, aren’t often covered by a typical buildings insurance or emergency cover product.
 In contrast, our Home Emergency Cover provides insurance for all types of roofs and materials – from thatch to thermoplastics – meaning you can rest assured that the roof over your head remains just that.

-Similar to the roof, your windows are next in line as the most vulnerable areas of your home in need of protection.
-Modern windows and fittings should be sound enough to handle high winds, but if yours are of an older design and were fitted a while ago then you may want to think about getting Home Emergency insurance.
-More than just a small leak, an issue with your windows could cause even greater problems for the security of your home, which makes it all the more important to be covered in the event of this happening.
+Similar to your roof, you need to think about your windows when trying to protect your home from storms.
+Modern windows (and glass patio doors) and fittings should be sound enough to handle high winds.
+However, if yours are of an older design and were fitted a while ago then you may want to think about getting Home Emergency insurance.
+Comprimised windows cause more damage than just a small leak, and could even cause security issues.
+This is why is is very important to be covered in the event of this happening.

-If your windows really are that old then in the long term, it may be beneficial to have them changed.
+If your windows are very old, in the long term it may be beneficial to have them changed.
 Make also sure that your locks are secure.
 Whilst this will require an upfront cost, it’s likely you’ll save money in the future due to the improved, energy-saving insulation.
 Thicker windows will also reduce outside noise – particularly good if you live in a metropolitan area – but overall, the peace of mind you’ll get in knowing that you’re properly protected from the elements may be the biggest benefit of all.

 Drains and Pipes